 The first interscholastic teams were sponsored in the late 1920’s when Thornton Academy football coach George Martin established programs for both boys and girls.
 After not offering the activity for several decades, Thornton Academy reinstated tennis as a sport in 1974 and has offered the program on an interscholastic level ever since.
 The Golden Trojans play a twelve-game regular season schedule in the competitive Southwestern Maine Activities Association.
 Varsity contests consist of three singles events and a pair of doubles matches.
 Team members who do not secure one of the top seven spots on their squad’s ladder have an opportunity to compete in junior varsity matches held in conjunction with each varsity event.

-The Thornton Academy boys tennis program is currently one of the most accomplished in Class A. In the past eight seasons, the squad has advanced to the regional semifinal round or beyond in the Maine Principals’ Association state team playoffs.
-From 2014-2016, the Golden Trojans were crowned Southwestern Maine Activities Association champions on three consecutive occasions, one of only two schools in conference history to achieve that feat.
+The Thornton Academy boys tennis program is currently one of the most accomplished in Class A. In the past ten seasons, the squad has advanced to the regional semifinal round or beyond in the Maine Principals’ Association state team playoffs.
+From 2014-2016, the Golden Trojans were crowned Southwestern Maine Activities Association champions on three consecutive occasions, one of only two schools in conference history to achieve that feat; the program added a fourth league crown in 2022.
 From 2015-2018, Thornton Academy won forty consecutive regular season matches and, counting playoffs, forty-six in a row against conference opponents.
 In 2016 the Golden Trojans captured its first Class A state championship at Lewiston High School by defeating the host Blue Devils.

 Thornton Academy has four recently renovated tennis courts located adjacent to Linnell Gymnasium.
 The tennis courts have become a centerpiece for campus life and recreation.
 These courts are reserved for middle school practices and home matches in the fall and for high school activities in the spring.
 When the courts are not being utilized for Thornton Academy athletic events, they are open to the public and the student body for play.